VergilPrime/AngelGates-Deprecated-/README.md

 Members of a network can add more gates to that network, and owners can manage that network's members.

+Any member of a network can destroy a gate of that network, and the network will be deleted once all gates of that network are destroyed.

 If you have Towny installed, Towns can be owners or members, and if you have Vault installed, groups can also be owners or members.

 ##Commands##